carneybill/carneybill.github.io/content/blog/content-gating.md

 ---

 ## Content Gating Policies
-We want personal data in exchange for content we work so hard to create.
-We also want to establish ourselves as thought leader.
-Arguably there has always been a need to balance objectives for marketing while we earn reputation and trust.
+We want personal data in exchange for content we kill ourselves to create.
+We also want to establish ourselves as thought leader and have a degree of authority in our space.
+There has always been a need to balance these objectives while we earn some trust.
 If prospects don’t trust us, we won’t see results no matter how fine-tuned our gated content strategy is.

 Gated content will target prospects in the middle to later stages of our buyer’s journey.
 These prospects may still be exploring their pain points, and they are seeking content that’s more in-depth and more specific than the ungated content they’ve already consumed.
 We need to use our content mapping and aligning our gate strategy to the later stages of the buyer’s journey